celery/pytest-celery/docs/getting-started/introduction.rst

             By default, a set of predefined components is used to build the Celery architecture for each test.
             Each built-in component can be either configured or replaced with a custom replacement.

-            Architecture injection can be done at different layers, and can be used to replace only specific elements of the architecture pipeline, or to replace the entire pipeline altogether.
+            :ref:`architecture-injection` can be done at different layers, and can be used to replace only specific elements of the architecture pipeline, or to replace the entire pipeline altogether.

         - **Docker Based**

             The plugin uses docker containers to build the Celery architecture for each test.
-            This means that the plugin is not limited to a specific versions, and can be used to test potentially any Celery setup.
+            This means that the plugin is not limited to specific versions, and can be used to test potentially any Celery setup.

+            It uses the pytest-docker-tools_ plugin to manage the docker containers which is useful for accessing the docker containers in the test case during the test run, and assert on their state with high granularity.

         - **Batteries Included**

             The plugin provides a set of built-in components that can be used to test ideas quickly.
-            You can start with the default settings, and gradually modify the configrations to fine tune the test environment.
+            You can start with the default settings, and gradually modify the configurations to fine tune the test environment.
 By focusing on the test case, you can quickly iterate and test ideas, without wasting time on the overhead of setting up different environment manually.

         - **Code Generation**

             One of the challenges in testing production Celery applications is the need to inject testing infrastructure into the Celery worker container at runtime.
-The plugin provides a code generation mechanism that can be used to inject code into the Celery worker container at runtime according to the test case.
+The plugin provides a :ref:`code-generation` mechanism that can be used to inject code into the Celery worker container at runtime according to the test case.
 This opens the door to a wide range of testing scenarios, and allows higher level of control over the tested Celery application.